 When your visa is prepared, the embassy will inform you or send it to you.

 8. Residence Permit

 When you get to Portugal, you need to apply for a Residence permit.
-Remember that you apply for the work visa from your home country and the Residence permit from inside Portugal.
+Remember that you apply for a work visa from your home country and a Residence permit from inside Portugal.
 You must receive the visa and then apply for the Permit.

 What are the requirements for a Portugal work visa?

 The required documents for a Portugal work visa are as follows:

 If you are already in Portugal, bring documentation of lawful admission into the country, such as a visa.

 Evidence of legal stay, including a residence permit or a visa, if applying from a nation other than your home country.